Lunsford Richardson: Early life

-Lunsford was born in 1854 on a farm near Selma, North Carolina.
-He attended Davidson College, where he graduated with highest honors in Latin in 1875.
+Lunsford Richardson was born in 1854 on a farm near Selma, North Carolina.
+He attended Horner and Graves School and Davidson College, where he graduated with highest honors in Latin in 1875.
 He taught at The Little River Academy before he became a pharmacist.
 He married Mary Lynn Smith, from Greensboro, North Carolina, in about 1884.
 They had two sons, H. Smith Richardson and Lunsford Richardson, and three daughters, Laurinda, Mary N. and Janet L.

-Lunsford bought a drugstore in Selma where he concocted and sold a menthol-laced ointment for "croupy" babies that he labeled "Vick's" in honor of Dr. Joshua W. Vick, his brother-in-law who helped him get established in business.
+Richardson bought a drugstore in Selma where he concocted and sold a menthol-laced ointment for "croupy" babies that he labeled "Vick's" in honor of Dr. Joshua W. Vick, his brother-in-law who helped him get established in business.
 Later he sold the store in Selma and bought one in Greensboro.

-This was the Porter and Tate Drugstore – Dr. Porter was the uncle of William Sydney Porter, the author known as O. Henry.
+(This was the Porter and Tate Drugstore – Dr. Porter was the uncle of William Sydney Porter, the author known as O. Henry.)

 Development of VapoRub

 In 1890, he took over the retail drug business of his brother-in-law Dr. John Vick, of Greensboro, North Carolina.
-After Dr. John Vick saw an ad for Vick's Seeds, Lunsford Richardson began marketing Vick's Family Remedies.
+After Dr. John Vick saw an ad for Vick's Seeds, Richardson began marketing Vick's Family Remedies.
 The basic ingredients of the range included castor oil, liniment, and 'dead shot' vermifuge.
 The most popular remedy was Croup and Pneumonia Salve, which was first compounded in 1891, in Greensboro.
+Richardson formulated Vicks to cure his son’s croup.
 It was introduced in 1905 with the name Vick's Magic Croup Salve and rebranded as VapoRub in 1912 at the instigation of H. Smith Richardson, Lunsford's oldest son; Smith had gained valuable sales and marketing experience while working for a period in New York and Massachusetts after attending college.
 Smith Richardson assumed the presidency of the company in 1919 upon his father's death.

 Founding Vicks

 In 1898, he sold his drugstore and formed Lunsford Richardson Wholesale Drug company, one of only 4 wholesale drug companies in North Carolina.
 He sold the 21 Vicks products as well as other drugs.
 In 1905 he sold the wholesale drug company and founded Vicks Family Remedies Company, which became Richardson-Merrell Inc, and later Richardson Vicks Inc.

 Initially, Vicks struggled to sell outside the Greensboro area until Lunsford's son, H. Smith, decided to concentrate only on the renamed VapoRub, the one unique and distinctive product of the 21.

+Lunsford Richardson sent out millions of samples of Vicks VapoRub, "inadvertently" inventing the concept of junk mail, according to North Carolina state historians.